singsaker/intern_prisma/README.md

     npm run dev

-localhost:3000 is the URL for the frontpage and localhost:4000 is a URL for doing backend calls in GrapQL.
+localhost:3000 is the URL for the frontpage and localhost:4000 is a URL for doing backend calls in GraphQL.

 ### Sample Tests